Dym077/drf-api02/TESTING.md

 - When a user chooses to follow another user, the field named "followed" will increase by one integer and the database will answer with a 200 created.

+* As a **logged in user ** I can follow other profiles so that I can extend my social network

+***Acceptance Criteria

+ Ability to follow other profiles
+ Ability to unfollow other profiles

 <p>
     <img src="documentation/testing/followers/follower_create_201.png">
 </p>